c4software/android-ripple-background/README.md

 A beautiful ripple animation for your app.
 You can easily change its color, speed of wave, one ripple or multiple ripples.
 See demo below.

+MAIN DIFFERENECE BETWEEN THIS FORK AND ORIGINAL:
+1. This library auto scale to the border of the view, not just "6" times bigger.
+You don't have to specify rb_scale
+2. Remove stroke width, it was not working well and pixelated even from the original library.
+3. You can use any icon you want!
+Not just circle!
+Using icon would ignore all properties for circle(color, fill/stroke)

 ![Simple Ripple](previews/rippleSimple.gif)　　　　　　![Multiple ripples](previews/rippleFoundDevice.gif)

 ##Usage